opensearch-project/observability/README.md

 The Open Distro for Elasticsearch Trace Analytics plugin provides instant on dashboards in Kibana for users to quickly analyze their logs.
 The plugin uses aggregated results from two indices, `otel-v1-apm-span-*` and `otel-v1-apm-service-map` created by the otel-trace-raw-processor and service-map-processor, and renders three main views:

-1. Dashboard: an overview of the trace groups and three charts: service map, error rate, and throughput.
+1. Dashboard: an overview of the trace groups and two charts: error rate and throughput.

 1. Traces: a table of top-level traces with unique trace id's, where users can click on any trace to see its end-to-end performance metrics, service performance metrics, and a span latency metrics in a Gantt chart.

-1. Services: a table of the services, where users can click on a service to see its performance metrics and related services.
+1. Services: a table of the services and a service map, where users can click on a service in the table to see its performance metrics and related services.

 Additionally the fields can be sorted and filtered.

 ## Documentation

-Please see our technical [documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/kibana/) to learn more about its features.
+Please see our technical [documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/trace/) to learn more about its features.

 ## Setup